-Matt has saved a total of £3,000 in a regular savings account paying 10% interest over a year, and is a non-taxpayer.
+Matt has saved a total of £3,000 in a regular savings account paying 10% interest over a year.

 Why is this wrong?
 Matt only had £3,000 in there for the last month; it took a year to build up to that amount.
 You only earn interest on money in the account.
 So after the first month he was earning the 10% on just £250, half way through the year he was earning it on £1,500.